 '''

-Invoke the specified chaincode.
-It will try to commit the endorsed transaction to the,

-⇒network.

-Usage:

-peer chaincode invoke [flags]

-Flags:

--C, --channelID string

-The channel on which this command should be

--executed

 --connectionProfile string

-Connection profile that provides the necessary...
+Connection profile that provides the necessary

-→connection information for the network.
-Note: currently only supported for,
+-connection information for the network.
+Note: currently only supported for

-⇒providing peer connection information
+→providing peer connection information

 -c, --ctor string

 Constructor message for the chaincode in JSON

-→format (default "{}")
+→ format (default "{}")

-(continues on next page)

-'''

-'''

 -h, --help

 help for invoke

+Name of the chaincode

 -n, --name string

-Name of the chaincode

---peerAddresses stringArray

-The addresses of the peers to connect to
+--peerAddresses stringArray The addresses of the peers to connect to

 --tlsRootCertFiles stringArray If TLS is enabled, the paths to the TLS root

-→cert files of the peers to connect to.
+-cert files of the peers to connect to.
 The order and number of certs specified

-→should match the --peerAddresses flag
+→ should match the --peerAddresses flag

-Whether to wait for the event from each peer's.

 --waitForEvent

+Whether to wait for the event from each peer's,

-→deliver filtered service signifying that the 'invoke' transaction has been,
+-deliver filtered service signifying that the 'invoke' transaction has been,

-→committed successfully
+⇔committed successfully

---waitForEventTimeout duration Time to wait for the event from each peer's
+--waitForEventTimeout duration Time to wait for the event from each peer's.

-→deliver filtered service signifying that the 'invoke' transaction has been,
+-deliver filtered service signifying that the 'invoke' transaction has been

 →committed successfully (default 30s)

 Global Flags:

 --cafile string

-Path to file containing PEM-encoded.
+Path to file containing PEM-encoded,

 →trusted certificate(s) for the ordering endpoint

 --certfile string

 Path to file containing PEM-encoded X509

-→public key to use for mutual TLS communication with the orderer endpoint
+-public key to use for mutual TLS communication with the orderer endpoint

 --clientauth

 Use mutual TLS when communicating with

-→ the orderer endpoint
+→the orderer endpoint

 --connTimeout duration

 Timeout for client to connect (default 3s)

 --keyfile string

-Path to file containing PEM-encoded.
+Path to file containing PEM-encoded

-→private key to use for mutual TLS communication with the orderer endpoint
+-private key to use for mutual TLS communication with the orderer endpoint

 -o, --orderer string

 Ordering service endpoint

+--ordererTLSHostnameOverride string The hostname override to use when

-→validating the TLS connection to the orderer.
+\rightarrowvalidating the TLS connection to the orderer.

 --tls

-Use TLS when communicating with the...
+Use TLS when communicating with the

-\hookrightarroworderer endpoint
+→orderer endpoint

+--tlsHandshakeTimeShift duration

+The amount of time to shift backwards for

+-certificate expiration checks during TLS handshakes with the orderer endpoint

+--transient string

 Transient map of arguments in JSON

---transient string

-→encoding
+\hookrightarrowencoding

 '''